Operation Long Jump

-Operation Long Jump (Unternehmen Weitsprung) was an alleged German plan to simultaneously assassinate Joseph Stalin, Winston Churchill, and Franklin D. Roosevelt, the "Big Three" Allied leaders, at the 1943 Tehran Conference during World War II.
+Operation Long Jump (Unternehmen Weitsprung) was an alleged German plan to simultaneously assassinate Soviet leader Joseph Stalin, United Kingdom prime minister Winston Churchill, and United States president Franklin D. Roosevelt—the "Big Three" Allied leaders—at the 1943 Tehran Conference during World War II.
 The operation in Iran was to be led by SS-Obersturmbannführer Otto Skorzeny of the Waffen SS.
 A group of agents from the Soviet Union, led by Soviet spy Gevork Vartanian, uncovered the plot before its inception and the mission was never launched.
 The assassination plan and its disruption have been popularized by the Russian media with appearances in films and novels.

 Planning

 According to Soviet sources, German military intelligence discovered, after breaking a U.S. Navy code, that a major conference would be held at Tehran in mid-October 1943.
 Based on this information, Adolf Hitler was presented with, and approved, a plan to assassinate the three top Allied leaders.
 Operational control was passed to Ernst Kaltenbrunner, chief of the Reich Security Main Office, who chose Skorzeny to head the mission.
 The German agent Elyesa Bazna (codenamed "Cicero"), in Ankara, Turkey, was also brought into the operation.